csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Grant Sinclair: Implement audio and finish last touches of Unity project.

-Allison Smith: create instructions, create instruction script to read for subjects, and execute testing.
+Allison Smith: execute testing and write report

-Tianyu Wu: create instructions, and prepare for testing.
+Tianyu Wu:  prepare for testing.

 # Meeting Times
 Our group meets every Friday afternoon for one hour at 2pm.
 We communicate every day in our Teams group.